tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/03-Stu_Creating_Tables/README.md

 ### Bonus

-1. Filter the table to view only cities in Arizona.
+1. Filter the table to view only state_names.

-2. Filter the table to view only cities with a population of less than 100,000.
+2. Filter the table to view only states with a population greater than 5,000,000.

-3. Filter the table to view California cities with a population of less than 100,000.
+3. Filter the table to view states with a population of greater than 5,000,000 and a state property tax rate of less than 0.01.

 ### Hints